 - Blockchain for zero hunger.
 WFP piloted a cash and food assistance project in the Sindh province, Pakistan, and later in refugee camps in Jordan.
 “Using UNHCR’s biometric identification system allows Syrian refugees to buy food from local shops using a scan of their eye, instead of cash, paper vouchers or credit cards.
 Their transactions are recorded on the blockchain”.

 - Brooklyn Microgrid has developed a system called Exergy.
-Which is a localised energy marketplace for transacting energy across existing grid infrastructure.
-Where neighbours and locals can easily buy and sell energy to each other.
+Which is a localised energy marketplace for transacting energy across existing grid infrastructure?
+Where neighbors and locals can easily buy and sell energy to each other.

 - Bitland Global is a digital registry for land ownership, using blockchain to record the current and past owners of land in African Ghana as a means to fight ownership frauds.

-- Harvard & Levi Strauss uses blockchain to provide an look into the conditions inside their factories and workers health through surveys answered by the workers, built on an public health index developed by Harvard T.H.
+- Harvard & Levi Strauss uses blockchain to provide a look into the conditions inside their factories and workers’ health through surveys answered by the workers, built on a public health index developed by Harvard T.H.
 Chan School of Public Health, Harvard University.

-- Tokio Marine & Nichido Fire Insurance has succesfully completed a blockchain POC, applying the technology to support marine cargo insurance claims process.
+- Tokio Marine & Nichido Fire Insurance has succesfully completed a blockchain POC, applying the technology to support the marine cargo insurance claims process.
 This took place in 8 global sites (Europe: Germany and Netherlands.
 Americas: US and Chile.
-Asia: China, Taiwan, Korea and Thailand.
+Asia: China, Taiwan, Korea, and Thailand.

 Which example is your favourite?
 And do you know of other great examples where blockchain has been used and made a difference?
 Please share your thoughts and comments.